Mikejo5000/vsts-docs-pr/docs/report/analytics/wit-analytics.md

 ### Select specific columns
 Return specific field data by adding a ```$select``` clause.

-For example, to return only the Work Item ID, Work Item Type, Title, and State of work items, enter:
+For example, to return only the Work Item ID, Work Item Type, Title, and State of work items:

 	/WorkItems?$select=WorkItemId,WorkItemType,Title,State